A Way Abroad Logo

 Since I was on one of the teams, it made me feel like I belonged.
 It also gave locals the courage to come and speak with me because they assumed I could speak Spanish and was living in town, not just a tourist passing through.

-Here in Vietnam, I’ve gotten into boxing.
-That’s been another amazing way to meet friends.
-Although they don’t have the weekly tournaments like soccer did, I still go to practice a few nights a week and have met a lot of locals and foreigners at the gym.
+When I lived in Vietnam, I got into boxing.
+That was another amazing way to meet friends.
+Although they don’t have weekly tournaments like soccer did, I still go to practice a few nights a week and have met a lot of locals and foreigners at the gym.

-The same goes for joining a club.
+The same goes for joining a club or volunteering if sports aren't really your thing.
 My husband loves video games, so while living in Ho Chi Minh, he joined a group of foreigners and locals who organized weekly video game tournaments.
-It was a great place for him to relax after work but also a way to meet like-minded friends.
+It was a great place for him to relax after work but also a way to meet people with similar interests.

 These tips are great for meeting friends but might also introduce you to your significant other if you’re traveling solo.

-You really never know when you’ll meet your new best friends or your new significant others.
-So try to push the shyness aside, go put yourself out and find your people abroad.
+You really never know when you’ll meet your new best friends or your new significant other.
+So try to push the shyness aside, put yourself out, and find your people abroad.

 keep a way abroad fueled!